Higher-order accurate two-sample network inference and network hashing: Introduction

-This paper studies a challenging and relatively under-explored topic: two-sample network comparison.
+The relational nature of network data presents unique challenges to data analysts.
+It is therefore very intriguing to ask how to extend statistical concepts, tools and theory in the classical i.i.d. setting to network settings. \cite{levin2019bootstrapping} said well: ``\emph{A core problem in statistical network analysis is to develop network analogues of classical techniques.}'' Indeed, recent years have witnessed significant developments of network analysis toolbox for both point estimation \citep{abbe2017community} and one-sample inference \citep{gao2017testinga, banerjee2017optimal, green2017bootstrapping, jin2018network, levin2019bootstrapping, zhang2020edgeworth}.
+Comprehensive theoretical analysis of these tools has deepened our understanding of their statistical behaviors and performances.
+This paper studies a challenging and under-explored topic: two-sample network comparison.
 Spoken in plain language, the scientific question is how to compare two network models ${\cal F}_A$ and ${\cal F}_B$ based on their respective observations $A^{(1)},\ldots,A^{(N_A)}$ and $B^{(1)},\ldots,B^{(N_B)}$.
 Though being challenging in general, this problem can be made easier by imposing two popular assumptions.
-The first popular assumption is repeated network observations, that is, $N_A,N_B\geq 2$ and possibly even diverge, such as \citet{ginestet2017hypothesis, ghoshdastidar2018practical, kolaczyk2020averages, ghoshdastidar2020two, chen2020spectral, maugis2020testing, bravo2021principled, yuan2021practical}.
+The first popular assumption is repeated network observations, that is, $N_A,N_B\geq 2$ and possibly even diverge, such as \cite{ginestet2017hypothesis, ghoshdastidar2018practical, kolaczyk2020averages, ghoshdastidar2020two, chen2020spectral, maugis2020testing, bravo2021principled, yuan2021practical}.
 This assumption is particularly strong in that it implicitly assumes repeated network observations within each group are identically distributed.
 However, many real-world data sets clearly exhibit within-group heterogeneity.
 Consider the schizophrenia data in Section \ref{subsec::data-example-2-schizophrenia}.
 Our analysis discovers subgroups within the patient and healthy people groups as shown in Figure \ref{fig::data-2}.
 This is a clear evidence against the i.i.d. assumption on all patients' brain networks.
-The second popular assumption states that all networks share a common node set, with known node correspondence, including \citet{ghoshdastidar2018practical, li2018two,ghoshdastidar2020two,chen2020spectral}.
+The second popular assumption states that all networks share a common node set, with known node correspondence, including \cite{ghoshdastidar2018practical, li2018two,ghoshdastidar2020two,chen2020spectral}.
 This assumption is sensible in some applications such as networks between the same set of participants, but it is restrictive in general.
 For instance, this assumption is true for the brain image data we shall analyze in Section \ref{subsec::data-example-2-schizophrenia}, but not for the Google+ data in Section \ref{subsec::data-example-1-google-plus-ego-networks}, where we compare ego-networks of different individuals, which, not only have no node correspondence, but also may vary greatly in network sizes.
 Two-sample network comparison becomes most challenging in the absence of the aforementioned two assumptions, namely, $N_A=N_B=1$ and there is no available node correspondence.
-Prior works typically require additional strong structural assumptions such as low-rankness or strict degree monotonicity \citep{tang2017semiparametric, agterberg2020nonparametric,yang2014nonparametric,sabanayagam2021graphon}.
+Prior works typically require additional strong structural assumptions such as low-rankness or strict degree monotonicity \citep{tang2017semiparametric, agterberg2020nonparametric,yang2014nonparametric,sabanayagam2021graphon}. {\revisionfiltered Moreover, most of these methods depend on strong modeling assumptions such as low-rankness with a known rank and equal network sizes with a known registration between the node sets of any two networks.